codeconnector/CodingDojo/challenges/2022-04-26-dojo-anniversary-edition/challenge.md

 It's time to strive for efficiency!
 To accomplish this level, you should be able to identify the _shortest_ path from the block's start to the target.

-- Keep using your Block object from level 1.
 - The inputs and outputs of your function should be the same as for level 3.
-- In keeping with the game that inspired this challenge, targets will alway be a single coordinate, and your block will need to stand upright on that grid space in order to pass the test.
 - There may be more than one shortest path to get to the goal, you only need to identify and return _one_ shortest path.
 - The tests will expect a list of characters representing the directions you moved,